 “Nussbaum describes current campaigns for evidence-based treatments, checklists, quality-improvement guidelines, and reduced hours for residents as misguided efforts to apply industrial standards to medicine.
 These efforts aim to improve outcomes (i.e., increase patients’ chances of survival, reduce mishaps) at the expense of care.
 Nussbaum maintains that medicine differs from all other industries, and that the way a doctor cares for a patient matters more than the outcome.” —Publisher’s Weekly

 In his 1943 Skinner lecture, Henry Cohen observed that “All diagnoses are provisional formulae designed for action.”
-The diagnoses which lead to clinical action occur within therapeutic relationships.
+The diagnoses which lead to clinical action occur within therapeutic relationships which serve patients and bolster practitioners.
 In the bestselling Pocket Guide to the DSM-5™ Diagnostic Exam, Dr. Nussbaum embeds psychiatric diagnoses within the therapeutic alliance.
 This book encouraged a wider audience to approach each patient as a person before determining his or her specific diagnosis.
 The book helps humanize psychiatric treatment by altering the way mental health practitioners see and engage with patients.

 The Pocket Guide to the DSM-5™ Diagnostic Exam was an Amazon Top 100 seller upon release.
 Chinese, Dutch, Hungarian, Italian, Japanese, Korean, Portugese, and Spanish translations have been published; Korean and Turkish translations are forthcoming.
 Special English-language versions were also created specifically for Brazil, Greece, and India.